redhat-cop/cloud.aws_ops/roles/enable_cloudtrail_encryption_with_kms/README.md

 Role Name
 =========

-A role to encrypts an AWS CloudTrail (CloudTrail) trail using the AWS Key Management Service (AWS KMS) customer managed key you specify.
+A role to encrypt an AWS CloudTrail trail using the AWS Key Management Service (AWS KMS) customer managed key you specify.

 Requirements
 ------------